Qantas raising fares to tackle high fuel cost

 At current prices Qantas said it expects underlying fuel costs to increase to A$2.25 billion in the second half from A$1.95 billion a year ago.

-Qantas announced its last fare hike in February, citing higher fuel costs and the European Union’s carbon pricing scheme. {ID:nS9E7ND02Q].
+Qantas announced its last fare hike in February, citing higher fuel costs and the European Union’s carbon pricing scheme. ($1 = 0.9685 Australian dollars)

 Reporting by Narayanan Somasundaram; Editing by Muralikumar Anantharaman